gasolin/saihubot/README.md

 If you just want to try how the saihubot looks like, Check [Online Demo](https://gasolin.github.io/saihubot/)

-### Try Saihubot on Github

-Fork the project, edit index.html with Github editor, save it and see the result on https://[yourname].github.io/saihubot

 ### Try Saihubot locally

 Clone the project with command